-We are seeking stockholder approval of the amended and restated 2016 Plan to increase the number of shares of common stock reserved under the 2016 Plan by 2,100,000 shares.
-As of April 17, 2023, 1,245,918 shares of the Company's common stock are available for future awards under the 2016 Plan, and we do not believe that this remaining share reserve is sufficient to meet our needs.
+We are seeking stockholder approval of the amended and restated 2016 Plan to increase the number of shares of common stock reserved under the 2016 Plan by 2,060,000 shares.
+As of April 15, 2024, 1,668,634 shares of the Company's common stock are available for future awards under the 2016 Plan, and we do not believe that this remaining share reserve is sufficient to meet our projected needs.
 We view the use of equity compensation as essential to attract, retain, motivate and reward key employees, directors and consultants as well as to align their interests with those of the Company's stockholders.
-If the proposed addition of 2,100,000 shares receives stockholder approval, the total remaining number of shares of common stock that would then be available for new awards under the amended and restated 2016 Plan will be approximately 3,345,918 shares (plus any shares returned to the share reserve due to forfeited or canceled awards, etc.).
+If the proposed addition of 2,060,000 shares receives stockholder approval, the total remaining number of shares of common stock that would then be available for new awards under the amended and restated 2016 Plan will be approximately 3,728,634 shares (plus any shares returned to the share reserve due to forfeited or canceled awards, etc.).
 The proposed increase in the number of shares of common stock under the amended and restated 2016 Plan is not required or intended to cover awards previously made under the 2016 Plan.

-A number of factors have contributed to the depletion of the share reserve under the 2016 Plan more quickly than our historical burn rate.
-With our acquisition of EVERFI in late 2021, we have a larger employee base that receives awards under the 2016 Plan as part of our annual grant cycle.
-In addition, as we compete for talent in today's tight labor market, the use of equity grants continues to play a greater role in our recruiting and retention practices in the form of signing bonuses and retention grants.
-The Company's approach toward balancing between cash and equity-based compensation also has evolved in recent years and short-term incentive bonus compensation for employees is now generally provided in the form of equity-based awards, thereby linking the interests of a greater number of employees with those of our stockholders.
-Since the size of equity grants is based on the competitive value the Company intends to offer recipients, our stock price and volatility also have contributed to the accelerated use of the share reserve under the 2016 Plan.
+The proposed increase in the share reserve for the 2016 Plan follows our careful consideration of the Company's equity compensation practices and anticipated equity needs.
+We believe that the proposed increase is consistent with the interests of the Company and its stockholders.
+As we compete for high-caliber employees in the current labor market, the use of equity grants plays a significant role in our recruiting and retention practices, including in the form of signing bonuses and retention grants.
+The Company's approach toward balancing cash and equity-based compensation also has evolved, with shortterm incentive bonus compensation for employees now generally provided in the form of equity-based awards, thereby linking the interests of a greater number of employees with those of our stockholders.
+Since the size of equity grants is based on the competitive value the Company intends to offer recipients, our stock price and volatility also can contribute to the accelerated use of the share reserve under the 2016 Plan.